David Madsen

 Location: 118 Sandy Creek Road, Bridgton, ME 04009

 As of JULY 1, 2023: Hours of Operation will be Tuesday, Thursday, Friday and Saturday from 7am to 5pm, except on holidays and during extreme weather events.
 We are closed Sunday, Monday & Wednesday.
+Our store is open Tuesday, Thursday, Friday and Saturday from 8am to 3pm.

 For more info: Please contact Forrest Kollander at 647-8276 or transferst@bridgtonmaine.org.